NiicoBANNED/Bot-Raid/README.md

-Copyright (c) 2021, NiicoBANNED
-All rights reserved.

-This bot was only made to learn Discord.js
+# This bot was only made to learn Discord.js

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: